Arctosoft/Valv-Android/ENCRYPTION.md

 The key algorithm is `PBKDF2withHmacSHA512` with 20000 iterations and a 256-bit key length.

 The salt is 16 bytes and the IV is 12 bytes.
-A checksum of 12 bytes is also used in some files to check if the supplied password can decrypt the file, see details below.
+An additional 12 bytes is used in some files to check if the supplied password can decrypt the file, see details below.

 ## Encrypted file structure
 ![Encrypted file structure image](/images/encryption.jpg)